glynawe/Vanilla/vanilla.md

 If a particular computer requires language extensions, e.g. functions that access CPU registers, then they should be added to `SYSTEM`.

-In the following table *RAM* refers the computer's random access memory, addressed by byte; *AnyType* is any type; *T* is a type definition given as a argument.
+In the following table *RAM* refers to the computer's random access memory, addressed by byte; *AnyType* is any type; *T* is a type definition given as an argument.

 |  Definition                          | Function                                     |
 |--------------------------------------|----------------------------------------------|